The Maximal $U(1)_L$ Inverse Seesaw from $d=5$ Operator and Oscillating Asymmetric Sneutrino Dark Matter: Introduction and Motivation

 This work is organized as follows.
-In Section II a dynamical model for the inverse seesaw is constructed and some discussions about the naturalness of the model are presented.
-In Section III, we explore some interesting phenomenology for this model.
+In Section II the M$L$SIS is realized in the $Z_3$-NMSSM with a dimension-five operator.
+In Section III, we study the oscillating sneutrino asymmetric DM, focusing on the annihilation.
 The conclusion is given in Section IV.
-Some necessary interactions of the sneutrinos are presented in the appendix.